isMandyCoding/Learn-to-code-javascript/README.md

 ## Lets do some code!
 You just learned a lot!
 Lets put it together and build something!

+Sign up if you haven't already and create a new project: https://repl.it/

+If you get stuck or want to look ahead at the completed project you can view it [here](https://repl.it/@SageElliott/SimpleGuessingGame).

+What are some ideas for improvements?

+- Data validation
+- set number of tries (try using a `for` loop!)

 # YOU DID IT!
 YOU'RE NOW A PROGRAMMER!